maduhu/interop-functional-tests/README.md

 ### FullPaymentWithNotifications test groups  (Don't use, still in development)
 * payment_setup_and_execute_with_notification

+### Automation of test cases

+The above test cases are automated using the shell scripts and scheduled to trigger the script daily twice (7am and 5pm) PT.

+Execution logs for those test cases can be viewed under the path : /home/ec2-user/scripts/modusbox/FunctionalTest/Executionlog.log

+Test Reports (in html format) can be viewed at : /home/ec2-user/scripts/modusbox/FunctionalTest/interop-functional-tests/target/surefire-reports

+Failure Reports are placed under the path : /home/ec2-user/scripts/modusbox/FunctionalTest/interop-functional-tests/target/failure-reports

 ## Current Interop projects covered by functional tests:
   - Interop spsp clientproxy   (12/2/2016)